 All the same, I admire most styles.
 There is plenty of old-fashioned realism here, especially in the figure galleries.
 Speaking of which — some people have asked if my realistic figure paintings are created with Photoshop filters.
 They are not!
 Nor are they created primarily in Photoshop.
 As a rule, they are painted on a blank white digital canvas, one stroke at a time, exactly like an oil painting.
 And I may use as many as a half-dozen programs on each.

-But remember that I am a commercial artist, which means that I never waste time or effort.
+But remember that I am a commercial artist, which means that I don't waste time or effort.
 I do employ digital tricks (don't ask) with some of them, especially when I need to ensure a perfect likeness or avoid long hours of needless, tedious drawing.
 Usually I use these in conjunction with more traditional drawing and painting techniques, as I dislike a "computer-y" look.
 But there is no virtue in spending ten days, as opposed to ten hours, in creating a given picture.
 As James Whistler observed: “An artist is paid for his vision, not for his labor.”

 Of course, Whistler was assuming that an artist is actually paid.
 That is up to you, dear Reader.
 I am surviving well enough on a soup made from styrofoam peanuts and shredded magazines — I don’t believe the ink is poisonous — but all the same, I would welcome a dollar or two for my humble efforts.

 I have considered selling blood, but I can’t find a donor and am terrified of needles.

 They never send it, anyway.
 Trust me on that.